Ifechukwudaniel/handlebars/README.md

 ## Versioning

-We use github branch for versioning ,we arecurrently at version 1.0.0.0
+We use github branch for versioning ,we are currently at version 1.0.0.0

 ## Authors